Air Fryer Steak

 • Consistent Results: Achieve a uniform sear and doneness every single time, ensuring your steak is cooked just the way you like it.

-• Healthier Option: The air fryer requires minimal oil, making this steak a leaner choice without compromising on flavor.
+• Healthier Option: The air fryer requires minimal oil, making this steak recipe a leaner choice without compromising on flavor.

 • Less Mess: Say goodbye to splattering oil and stovetop cleanup.
 The air fryer contains everything, keeping your kitchen clean.